-- Advise on preserving research outputs (e.g. publications) and project records (e.g. correspondence); - Contribute to the development and governance of repositories of publications and data, in regard to appraisal, selection, description and metadata application, curation and preservation; information retrieval; monitoring data reuse, citation and impact, etc. - Support researchers in complying with the various mandates of funders, including open access requirements; - Assist researchers to identify potential funders for Open Science activities; - Provide advice and training in data management, preservation and analysis to assist researchers to open their research workflows, sharing and reusing the research outputs produced by others.
+- advise on preserving research outputs (e.g., publications) and project records (e.g., correspondence); - contribute to the development and governance of repositories of publications and data, regarding an appraisal, selection, description and metadata application, curation and preservation; information retrieval; monitoring data reuse, citation and impact, etc. - support researchers in complying with the various mandates of funders, including open access requirements; - assist researchers in the identification of potential funders for Open Science activities; - provide advice and training in data management, preservation and analysis to assist researchers in opening and sharing their research workflows and reusing research outputs produced by others.